AsaraSenaratne/SEKA/README.md

 (2) entity_features.py
 (3) svm_training.py

-Additionally, if you wish to inject anomalies to the KGs, use the implementation in ink.py.
+If you wish to generate synthetic anomalies in a KG, use the implementation in ink.py.
+This is referred as TRIC, a triples corrupter for KGs.